-A scoring system of three values is used, in which aid activities are “marked” as targeting the environment or the Rio Conventions as the “principal" objective or a “significant" objective, or as not targeting the objective.
+A scoring system of three values is used, in which development co-operation activities are “marked” as targeting the environment or the Rio Conventions as the “principal" objective or a “significant" objective, or as not targeting the objective.

-Five statistical policy markers exist to monitor aid for environmental purposes within the OECD/DAC, these are:
+Five statistical policy markers exist to monitor external development finance for environmental purposes within the OECD/DAC, these are:

 The “Environment” marker (introduced in 1992)